Schiller Institute: Cultural activity

 It held a conference on Saint Augustine in Rome in 1985.
 Its Labor Day conference in Reston, Virginia, 1986, featured a performance of Mozart's Requiem at C. In 1990 it held a conference on infrastructure in Berlin.
 In 1993 its Khartoum conference on religions was sponsored by the government of Sudan.
-In 1997, a conference in Manila featured Jozef Mikloško, president of the Slovakian branch of the Schiller Institute and former vice premier of Czechoslovakia.
+In 1997, a conference in Manila featured Jozef Mikloško, president of the Slovak branch of the Schiller Institute and former vice premier of Czechoslovakia.
 In 2000, it held a Memorial seminar for Russian Schiller Institute leader Taras V. Muranivsky in Moscow, Russia.

 Fidelio

 The institute has published its quarterly magazine, Fidelio, since 1992, described as a "Journal of Poetry, Science, and Statecraft."
 It was co-founded and edited by Kenneth Kronberg.
 The magazine is named after Ludwig van Beethoven's opera, Fidelio, which tells the story of a political prisoner who is freed by the courage of his wife.
 At the time the magazine was founded, Lyndon LaRouche was still in prison.

 Its issues have included articles on Homer, Henry VII, Benjamin Franklin, Gottfried Leibniz, the Vier ernste Gesänge of Johannes Brahms, Vice President Dick Cheney, Paul Kreingold's “I.L.
 Peretz, Father of the Yiddish Renaissance”, and reviews of books, art exhibits, and musical, and dramatic performances.